 Physician Assistant: Jennifer Teeters, email@example.com

 Davina DeVries, email@example.com

-Developing a new online course for Fall 20?
-Then look here.
+Developing a new temporary online course for Spring 2021?
+Then look here!

 This comprehensive course developed by USF Innovative Education guides faculty through the process of developing a student-centered online course, with strategies for both synchronous and asynchronous delivery.
 It includes customizable templates, best practices for quality design, active learning strategies, tips for content development, faculty examples, and technology considerations.
 The DYOC prepares faculty to meet the standards in the USF Quality Online Readiness Checklist.

 - Module 1: Establishing Clear Expectations and a Welcoming Environment

 - Module 3: Building Authentic Assessments